 Will produce the following report:

-- If you would like to exclude the DataFrame index, make sure to set the index to the first column e.g.:
+- When using Excel tables, DataFrame indices are excluded by default.
+If you would like to include them, make sure to reset the index before providing the DataFrame to the

 - At the moment, you can only assign pandas DataFrames to tables.